|

 Softly spoken, Jim totally surprises his audience when he breaks

-has been revered among professional musicians as a consummate finger
+among professional musicians as a consummate finger picker and slide

-He first came to the attention of a wider blues audience when invited
+He first came to the attention of a wider audience when invited

 to record a session for the BBC’s Paul Jones Show.
 When quizzed